Diffusion Model-Augmented Behavioral Cloning: Introduction

 On the other hand, behavioral cloning (BC)~\citep{pomerleau1989alvinn, bain1995framework} does not require interacting with environments.
 BC formulates imitation learning as a supervised learning problem --- given an expert demonstration dataset, an agent policy takes states sampled from the dataset as input and learns to replicate the corresponding expert actions.
 One can view a BC policy as a discriminative model $p(a|s)$ that models the \textit{conditional probability} of actions $a$ given a state $s$.
 Due to its simplicity and training stability, BC has been widely adopted for various applications.
 However, BC struggles at generalizing to states unobserved during training~\citep{nguyen2023reliable}.

 To alleviate the generalization issue, we propose to augment BC by modeling the \textit{joint probability} $p(s, a)$ of expert state-action pairs with a generative model (\eg diffusion models).
-This is motivated by~\citet{bishop2006pattern} and ~\citet{fisch2013knowledge}, who illustrate that modeling joint probability allows for better generalizing to data points unobserved during training.
-However, with a learned joint probability model $p(s, a)$, retrieving a desired action $a$ requires actions sampling and optimization (\ie $\underset{a \in \mathcal{A}}{\arg\max}\ p(s, a)$), which can be extremely inefficient with a large action space.
+This approach is motivated by~\citet{bishop2006pattern} and ~\citet{fisch2013knowledge}, who illustrate that modeling joint probability allows for better generalizing to data points unobserved during training.
+However, with a learned joint probability model $p(s, a)$, retrieving a desired action $a$ requires actions sampling and optimization, \ie $\underset{a \in \mathcal{A}}{\arg\max}\ p(s, a)$, which can be extremely inefficient with a large action space.
 Moreover, modeling joint probabilities can suffer from manifold overfitting~\citep{wu2021bridging, loaiza2022diagnosing} when observed high-dimensional data lies on a low-dimensional manifold (\eg state-action pairs collected from a script expert policies).

 This work proposes an imitation learning framework that combines both the efficiency and stability of modeling the \textit{conditional probability} and the generalization ability of modeling the \textit{joint probability}.
 Specifically, we propose to model the expert state-action pairs using a state-of-the-art generative model, a diffusion model, which learns to estimate how likely a state-action pair is sampled from the expert dataset.
-Then, we train a policy to optimize both the BC objective and the estimate produced by the learned diffusion model.
+Then, we train a policy to optimize both the BC objective and the learning signals the trained diffusion model produces.
 Therefore, our proposed framework not only can efficiently predict actions given states via capturing the \textit{conditional probability} $p(a|s)$ but also enjoys the generalization ability induced by modeling the \textit{joint probability} $p(s, a)$ and utilizing it to guide policy learning.

 We evaluate our proposed framework and baselines in various continuous control domains, including navigation, robot arm manipulation, and locomotion.
 The experimental results show that the proposed framework outperforms all the baselines or achieves competitive performance on all tasks.
 Extensive ablation studies compare our proposed method to its variants, justifying our design choices, such as different generative models, and investigating the effect of hyperparameters.